-It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
+It is assumed that all necessary Local Authority and other consents have been obtained for alterations, for example, the extension and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent, then it has been assumed they meet the standards required by the Building Regulations or are exempt.